Healing the paralytic at Capernaum

-Mark's Gospel states that this event took in place in Capernaum.
+Mark's Gospel states that this event took place in Capernaum.
 In Matthew's Gospel, it took place in "his own town" which he had reached by crossing the Sea of Galilee, while Luke's Gospel does not specify where the miracle occurred.
 In all three it is followed by the calling of Matthew.

 Narrative

 The passage from scripture is as follows: